NatKacz99/company-brochure-relevent-links/README.md

 This program shows and describe relative links for user company brochure depneding on her website.
+Finally, you can translate the page into the language of your choice.
 I used ollama language model.